jnuho/mkdocs/docs/blog/posts/Cat-vs.-Non-cat-Classifier.md

 - [`Appendix`](#appendix)

-## About the App
+## How I started?

-My initial goal was to revisit the [`skills`](#skills-used) by creating a simple web application.
+My initial goal was to revisit the [`skills`](#skills-used) I've acquired by creating a simple web application.

+**My primary focus was on `Kubernetes` in Cloud environment.**
-I had to spend some time trouble shooting on constructing the Infrastructure for both:
+I had to spend many hours configuring `external access` into the service in different environments:

 1. Cloud - `AWS EKS`
 2. On-premise - CentOS/Ubuntu; `microk8s`, `minikube`, `docker-compose`

-The application should analyze images and determines whether they depict Cats or Non-cats using numpy and the deep learning algorithm:
+The application is an image classifier which determines whether the input URL image depicts Cats or Non-cats, using numpy and the deep learning algorithm:

 - Binary Classification using a Neural Network with L Layers
     - Activation function: `RELU` for $l=1,...L-1$ and `SIGMOID` for $l=L$